thetriggestcove/dsc-r-base-ics-1/README.md

 ## Getting Comfortable

 Now that we have R and RStudio installed, let's write some code and see R in action!
-For these exercices, you will be able to run most of these commands in RStudio.
+For these exercises, you will be able to run most of these commands in RStudio.
 There is an accompanying `.Rmd` file for each of these lessons in each repo!
 Feel free to use this to run each command after reading these REAMDEs.